 |ABN AMRO Bank, ING Bank, Cooperative Rabobank, De Volksbank, NIBC Bank .

 |Criteria for choosing the bank when you open a bank account in the Netherlands

 |The monthly or annual account fees, interest rates, bank branch location, digital features offered by the online and mobile banking options

 The process is straightforward, especially for individual accounts and most banks allow for the preliminary steps to take place through an online application form.

-Documents needed for opening a Dutch bank account
+Documents needed for opening a Dutch bank account in 2024

 – identification documents: ID card or passport;

 – the Dutch Citizen Service Number (given when you register with the municipality);

 – employment contract and proof of address in the Netherlands.